 Teaching for Cultural and Linguistic Diversity (TCLD) Certificate

-The TCLD Certificate is a graduate certificate providing a foundation in teaching content to students whose first language is other than English.
-The program is designed for content-area teachers (math, science, social studies, etc.) who have English language learners in their classes.
-This certificate is also valuable to content-area coaches or administrators who provide support for teachers with English language learners.
-The certificate is appropriate for public school and community college personnel.
+The TCLD Certificate is a graduate certificate providing a foundation in teaching content to multilingual students.
+The program is designed for content-area teachers (math, science, social studies, etc.) who have multilingual learners in their classes.
+This certificate is also valuable to content-area coaches or administrators with a commitment to diversity and social justice, and who provide support for teachers with multilingual learners in K-12 classrooms.

 The certificate totals 9 credit hours and consist of courses CLDE 5030, LCRT 5770, and CLDE 5160.
 Additional courses and applications are required for the Endorsements.